telerik/winforms-docs/gridview/exporting-data/export-to-excel-via-excelml-format.md

 {{endregion}}

-__MS Excel Sheet Name__
-          You can specify the sheet name through __SheetName__ property.
+__MS Excel Sheet Name__ You can specify the sheet name through __SheetName__ property.
 If your data is large enough to be split on more than one sheets, then the export method adds index to the names of the next sheets.

-        #_[C#] Setting the SheetName_
+#### Setting the SheetName

 {{source=..\SamplesCS\GridView\ExportingData\ExportToExcelViaExcelIMLFormat.cs region=settingTheSheetName}}
 {{source=..\SamplesVB\GridView\ExportingData\ExportToExcelViaExcelIMLFormat.vb region=settingTheSheetName}}